hsnlab/escape/escape/doc/source/index.rst

 ============

 Because the core ESCAPEv2 relies on POX and written in Python there is no need for explicit compiling or installation.
-The only requirement need to be pre-installed is a Python interpreter.
+The required dependencies such as databases, external programs, system packages and the latest Python 2.7 interpreter are completely handled and installed by the main setup script: **install-dep.sh**

-The recommended Python version, in which the development and mostly the testing are performed, is the standard CPython **2.7.11**.
+The currently recommended Python version, in which the development and mostly the testing are performed, is the standard CPython **2.7.12**.

 .. important::

-  Only the standard CPython interpreter is supported!
+  Only the standard CPython interpreter is tested and supported!

 If you want to use a different and separated Python version check the Virtual Environment section below.

-The best choice of platform on wich ESCAPEv2 is recommended to install and the *install-dep.sh* is tested is Ubuntu 14.04.4 LTS.
+The best choice of platform on which ESCAPEv2 is recommended to be installed and the *install-dep.sh* installation script is tested is Ubuntu 14.04.5 and 16.04.1 LTS.

-However ESCAPEv2 is developed on Kubuntu 16.04, some issues are experienced related to SAP-xterm initiation in case the platform was an Ubuntu 16.04 server image and ESCAPEv2 was started through an SSH channel.
+However ESCAPEv2 is developed on Ubuntu 16.04, some issues are experienced related to SAP-xterm initiation in case ESCAPE was run on an Ubuntu 16.04 virtual machine through an SSH channel with X11 forwarding.

 .. important::

-    Considering this limitation we recommend to use the older 14.04 LTS version in case ESCAPEv2 is intended to run on a VM without any graphical interface.
+    Considering this limitation we recommend to use the older 14.04.5 LTS version in case ESCAPEv2 is intended to run:

+      * on a VM
+      * without any graphical interface
+      * as a local Domain Orchestrator.

-The install script (*install-dep.sh*) supports both LTS version.
+Nevertheless the install script (``install-dep.sh``) supports both LTS version.

 The preferred way
 -----------------

-1. Download one of pre-build Ubuntu LTS image or create one in your VM manager.
+1. Download one of pre-build Ubuntu LTS VM image, create one in your preferred VM manager or just use the default Docker image.

-2. Create the ``.ssh`` folder in the home directory and copy your private RSA key which you gave on the *fp7-unify.eu GitLab* site into the VM with the name ``id_rsa``.
-If you use a VM image then the following commands can be used in the VM to copy your RSA key from your host:
+2. Create the ``~/.ssh`` folder in your environment and copy your private RSA key you have given on the *GitLab* site, with the name ``id_rsa``.
+If you use a VM image then the following commands can be used to copy your RSA key from your host:

   .. code-block:: bash